Skip to Content

 size and material considerations

-Considering the right herb planters is vital for a successful herb garden.
+Understanding herb growth patterns is essential for a successful container herb garden.

 Drainage and Soil Requirements